-3-0-3 A survey of United States history from the fifteenth-century Age of Discovery through the in U.S. and Georgia history.

-Civil War of 1861-1865.
+3-0-3 A survey of United States history from the fifteenth-century Age of Discovery through the Civil War of 1861-1865.
 Content includes the history of Georgia and it's constitutional development.
-Successful completion of this course satisfies the legislative requirements of Georgia and it's constitutional development.
 Successful completion of this course satisfies the legislative requirements in U.S. and Georgia history.